Sports Presenter and Writer

-Aside from equestrian duties, Lee is usually found in the Formula One pit lane.
-She has made four racing drivers cry (mostly for positive reasons) – and earned a co-driver’s place in the World Rally Championship.
-Lee has also competed against Michael Schumacher in a rodeo tournament.
+Alongside a decade reporting from the Formula One pit lane Lee has also covered rugby, football, tennis and the Olympics and Paralympics.
+She has made four racing drivers cry (mostly for positive reasons) and earned a co-driver’s place in the World Rally Championship.

-Away from the cameras Lee is a regular contributor to newspapers and magazines, and became a World Rally Championship co-driver (in three months she trained, qualified and won her class at Wales Rally GB).
-She is also the first female recipient of the Jim Clark Memorial Award, which acknowledges achievements within the world of motorsport and the motor industry.
+Away from work Lee is a keen skier and has been a co-driver in the World Rally championships.
+She made history by becoming the first female recipient of the Jim Clark memorial award, which acknowledges achievements within the world of motorsport and the motoring industry.

 Her book Inside F1, focuses on the careers of seven F1legends and their incredible lives.

 © Copyright 2024 JLA.
 All rights reserved.